Introducing Ponix MicroAg LLC

 pPods can be delivered with as few as 7 parts, so it can be assembled easily in minutes and no tools are required.
 Disassembly is just as easy, making pPods portable and easy to store.

-Attach multiple pPods side-by side or back-to-back with no walls between each pod to economically create larger enclosures.
+Attach multiple pPods of any size side-by side or back-to-back with no walls between each pPod segment to economically create larger enclosures.

 As well as allowing more plants to be grown in a pPod environment, it provides more room for larger plants to spread out.
 The greater volume also helps to keep all the enclosed plants warmer during cold weather.

-Larger enclosures can be created by attaching multiple pPods together.
+Larger enclosures can be created by adding pPod extender units.
 There is no limit to the number of pods that can be added on to a row of expanded pPods.

 pPods can also be attached back-to-back to double the size of a single pPod enclosure.
-This configuration is very stable in potentially windy locations such as rooftops.
+This configuration is very stable in potentially windy locations such as rooftops and highly recommended for Alta pPods located away from a wall.

 The Future of Urban Agriculture